yigittosun/MovieAddict-App/README.md

 ## Description of Project

-In the case study that was sent to me, the movies were recorded via [moviedb](https://www.themoviedb.org/).I was asked to make a web application where the movies are listed and we can see the details of these movies.
+The movies were recorded via [moviedb](https://www.themoviedb.org/).I was asked to make a web application where the movies are listed and we can see the details of these movies.

 I built the project using Nuxt.js as you mentioned.In the moviedb documentation you sent me, I got help from the articles showing how to call the APIs.
 While writing CSS, I preferred to write in SASS format.
 I used the Bootstrap library.